ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/project_prototype/devops/readme-devops.md

 ## docker-image

 These scripts simplify creating and running docker containers for your project.
+Their use is illustrated in the links above.

 &nbsp;

 ## More information

-For more information, see [DevOps Documentation](https://apilogicserver.github.io/Docs/DevOps-Containers/).\
+For more information, see [DevOps Documentation](https://apilogicserver.github.io/Docs/DevOps-Containers/).